typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 encapsulated in their own `IO` instances.
 Being `IO` a monad, we can sequence them using a for-comprehension to create another `IO`.
-The for-comprehension loops as long as the call to `read()` does not return a negative value that would signal the end of the stream has been reached.
-It uses recursive calls to `transmit` but `IO` is stack safe, so we are not concerned about stack overflow issues.
+The for-comprehension loops as long as the call to `read()` does not return a negative value that would signal the end of the stream has been reached. `*>` is a Cats operator to sequence two operations where the output of the first is not needed by the second, _i.e._ it is equivalent to `first.flatMap(_ => second)`).
+In the code above that means that after each write operation we recursively call `transmit` again, but as `IO` is stack safe we are not concerned about stack overflow issues.
 At each iteration we increase the counter `acc` with the amount of bytes read at that iteration.